firizki/esene/README.md

 Task management bot Telegram

 ## Requirement
+You need these creds to use/deploy this bot
 - Google Cloud Functions
 - Google Cloud Datastore
-- Telegram bot token
+- Telegram Bot Token

-So You need these creds to use/deploy this bot